$1000 Savings Challenges + Free Printables

 This money saving challenge is the most aggressive of the four.
 But with the hard work and sweat of pushing yourself, you earn the greatest reward.

-I’ve created some free money saving challenge printables to help you not only plan your savings challenge, but to help you execute it.
+If you want to start by learning how to save 1k, I’ve created some free $1000 savings challenge printables to help you not only plan your savings challenge, but to help you execute it.

 - 52 week money saving challenge, saving anywhere from $3,000 to $10,000

 - 26 week money saving challenge, usually geared towards saving $5,000

 - 90 day / 3 month / 12 weeks savings challenge to save $1,000 – $3,000

 Once again, this is all dependent on what your needs are and what your timeline is like.
 Download your free $1000 money saving chart here: